Social Media Companies Don’t Want to Become Part of the Government’s Coming Surveillance Policy

 Social Media Companies Refuse to Support the Surveillance Bill in the Senate

-Social media companies like Google, Facebook, Yahoo, and Twitter are bluntly refusing to support the present ongoing senate legislation that will require these social media companies to alert federal authorities of any possible terrorist activity, no matter how remote.
+Social media companies such as Google, Facebook, Yahoo, and Twitter have stated categorically that they will not support the current pending Senate legislation that would require these social media companies to notify federal authorities of any suspected terrorist activity, no matter how remote the possibility.

-The government, however, is countering back that social media websites and even social media news have become instrumental in helping terrorist groups expand their influence, in spite of existing industry and government policies that make posting or promoting terrorist-related activities illegal.
-In private meetings on Capitol Hill, social media website officials have told lawmakers and congressional influencers that social media already bans any grisly content like beheadings and other terrorist acts including speeches and alert law enforcement if they suspect someone will be harmed as soon as the threat is made viable.
+The government, on the other hand, claims that social media websites, and even social media news, have played a role in the expansion of terrorist groups’ influence, despite the fact that posting or promoting terrorist-related activities is prohibited under existing industry and government policies.
+In private meetings on Capitol Hill, social media website officials have informed lawmakers and congressional influencers that social media websites already prohibit any grisly content such as beheadings and other terrorist acts, including speeches, and that they immediately notify law enforcement if they suspect someone will be harmed as soon as the threat is made viable by a terrorist organization.

 Why are social media companies refusing to support the Surveillance Bill in the Senate?

 They are scared of being left out in the proverbial sun.
 Google is the largest social media company and will not join the majority in voting against the Surveillance Bill.
 Why is this?
 Because they want to continue to have their free ride as they funnel more of our private information to their gigantic search engine.

 The powers that be are well aware that the largest players in the social media industry or social websites are also the ones who fund anti-NSA and anti-spyware websites on the internet, and they are taking action.
 Why do you think Facebook, Twitter, and other social media companies are afraid that the government will discover how much money they are making through these black hat operations?
 I don’t believe so, but it is for this reason that they are engaging in a very dangerous game.
 As if our personal information wasn’t already enough.